AnswerDotAI/FastHTML-Gallery/examples/todo_series/intermediate/info.md

 # Intermediate Todo App (SQLite)

 This project is a web-based implementation of an intermediate todo app built using FastHTML, HTMX, and SQLite.
+This builds on the minimal todo app by adding a due date and a done field to todos.
+Functionality related to these new fields has been added to the app.

 ## Key Technologies and Techniques